The Logarithmic Sobolev Inequality for Gibbs measures on infinite product of Heisenberg groups: Introduction

 \subsection{(LSq) on the Heisenberg Group.}

 The Heisenberg group is one of the simplest sub-Riemannian settings in which we can define non-elliptic H\"ormander type generators.
-We can then consider coercive inequalities associated to such generators. ~

-Most of the attention has been focused on the case of elliptic generators, for which there are some very powerful methods for proving such inequalities.
-For $L$ being the generator of a Markov semigroup $P_t$ and
+However, it has the disadvantage that when we consider coercive inequalities the fundamental methods for proving the Log-Sobolev inequality for the one site measure $\mathbb{E}^{\{i\},\omega}$, mainly the $\Gamma_{2}$ criterion, developed in \cite{B} (see also \cite{B-E}) cannot be applied easily in this case (see \cite{B-B-B-C}).